hoductri-hcmutk19/hoductri-hcmutk19/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Hồ Đức Trí.
-I am a final-year student majoring in Computer Science, at Ho Chi Minh City University of Technology.
-I like the Kotlin language and aim to become a mobile developer.<br>
+Nice to meet you, my name is Tri.
+I am a final-year student majoring in Computer Science, at Ho Chi Minh City University of Technology - HCMUT.
+I am an enthusiastic and aspiring mobile developer specializing in Android app development.
+I am dedicated to continuously learning and honing my skills to become a proficient developer in the field.<br>

 ## 📫 How to reach me: